Consumer medicine information

 Hypersensitivity.

-As each dose may contain traces of formaldehyde and octoxinol 9 which are used during vaccine production, caution should be exercised when the vaccine is administered to individuals with hypersensitivity to either one of these products.
+Each dose may contain traces of formaldehyde, ovalbumin, and octoxinol-9, which are used during vaccine production.
+Caution should be exercised when the vaccine is administered to individuals with hypersensitivity to any components of the vaccine including manufacturing residuals.

 Neurological disorders.

 Recurrence of Guillain-Barre syndrome (GBS) has been temporally associated with the administration of influenza vaccine.
-Fluzone High-Dose should be administered to individuals who have a prior history of Guillain-Barre syndrome only based on careful consideration of the potential benefits and risks.
+If GBS has occurred within 6 weeks of any previous influenza vaccination, the decision to give Fluzone High-Dose should be based on careful consideration of the potential benefits and risks.
+Refer to the current Immunisation Handbook for more information.

 Immunosuppressive treatments or conditions.